Software-defined Dynamic 5G Network Slice Management for Industrial Internet of Things: Introduction

 Wireless networks, such as Fifth-generation (5G) wireless, are attractive in industrial environments as they enable mobility, eliminate the need for expensive wiring needed by wired networks and overcome the hazards posed by wired networks.
 5G in particular supports~\cite{hassan2019edge} (a) multiple base stations (gNB) that improve the signal strength and offer a stable network connection, (b) mmWave and Multiple-Input Multiple-Output (MIMO) technologies that enable electromagnetic waves to carry more raw data thereby increasing network bandwidth and improving network latency, and (c) Network Slicing (NS) that allows network providers to dynamically and efficiently allocate network resources and offer differentiated services.

-The remote robotic repair IIoT use case mentioned earlier consists of different sub-tasks, such as workpiece scanning, defect detection, tool path generation, workpiece milling, and milling monitoring each with different priorities~\cite{alattas2019evolutionary}.
-The network requirements of different involved sub-tasks are varied, which brings challenges to providing real-time packet inspection, delivering a high-level of Quality of Service (QoS) and generating an accurate usage report for every sub-task.
-This usecase illustrates a multi-device and multi-subtask architecture of these IIoT usecases.
-Therefore, multiple co-existing network slices are required to deliver a real-time 5G-based network solution.
+The above-mentioned remote robotic repair IIoT use case consists of different sub-tasks, such as workpiece scanning, defect detection, tool path generation, workpiece milling, and milling monitoring each with different priorities~\cite{alattas2019evolutionary}.
+The network requirements of the different involved sub-tasks are varied, which creates challenges to providing real-time packet inspection, delivering a high-level of Quality of Service (QoS) and generating an accurate usage report for every sub-task.
+This IIoT use case illustrates a multi device and multi sub-task architecture.
+A 5G-enabled adaptive robotic repair IIoT system will require multiple co-existing network slices to deliver a real-time network solution.
 Moreover, considering the topology relationship among all sub-tasks and the different network resource consumption of each sub-tasks, the network resources that are assigned to multiple network slices must be based on sub-task priority.
-Besides, the heavy network traffic generated by the sub-tasks will inevitably lead to building up of queues on the data plane.
+Further, the heavy network traffic generated by the sub-tasks will inevitably lead to queue buildup on the network data plane.

 Previous studies have shown that high queuing delay within a 5G network leads to rate variability~\cite{wang2019integrating} and adversely affects QoS~\cite{irazabal2019active}.
-To address the aforementioned needs and challenges in applying multiple network slices to the IIoT scenarios, we present Dynamic and Autonomous Network Slice Management (DANSM), which is codified as a middleware solution, and make the following contributions:
+To address the aforementioned needs and challenges in applying multiple network slices to the IIoT scenarios, we present a software-defined approach called Dynamic and Autonomous Network Slice Management (DANSM).
+Since the 5G core by design separates the control plane from the data plane offering different functionalities as cloud-native microservices, DANSM can easily be offered as an additional control plane microservice.
+To that end this paper makes the following contributions:

 \ifshort \begin{itemize} \item We describe DANSM's runtime heuristics algorithm that solves an optimization problem to autonomously assign the robotic repair sub-tasks to network slices; \item We show how DANSM can be realized as a microservices middleware component running in the 5G control plane; and \item We show results of empirically validating our claims. \end{itemize}